 For the world’s best green bean casserole from scratch, preheat your oven to 375F.
 Do NOT crank up the heat to make it cook faster, you’ll only wind up with a burnt breadcrumb topping that way.

 The homemade green bean casserole will need to bake for roughly 20 minutes at at 375F.

 You want the casserole to be bubbling around the edges and for the breadcrumb topping to be golden brown.

-I strongly recommend that you use fresh green beans for a green bean casserole.
-After all, the beans are the star of this dish!
+I strongly recommend that you use fresh green beans if you want to make the best green bean casserole.

 If for some reason you can’t find fresh green beans, you could use frozen.
 You can skip the blanching and ice bath process if you’re going with frozen green beans.

 I really don’t recommend canned green beans.